imranhasan22/handbook_imran/robotics.md

 #### 3U3

 Provides a 3.3V output from the onboard voltage regulator.
 Can be used to power low-power sensors or modules.
 It provides positive(+) voltage.

+### Other

+#### D34(GPIO34), D35(GPIO35)

+It can only function as an input pin (it does not support output).
+It supports digital input and can read logic levels (HIGH or LOW).
+It can also function as an analog input((0-3.3V)), as it's connected to the ADC1 analog-to-digital converter.

+- `digitalRead(34)` read digital input
+- `analogRead(34)` read digital input

+These pins do not have built-in pull-up or pull-down resistors, so external resistors may be needed for stable input signals.

 # Arduino - Programming